Sherewood/4501Project-/README.md

     (in summary: no more horrible 'ordered movement' spaghetti code, yay!)

 Edenite Ravager was supposed to have multiple weapons, unclear if will make it into final delieverable

-Enemy Spawner has not been provided - should be in advanced prototype, if not then 100% in final deliverable

 Visual indications are also limited, but it wasn't fleshed out in the proposal anyways so not sure why I mentioned this here.